Physician Assistant Visa Sponsorship Jobs in New York

 Which companies sponsor visas for physician assistants in New York?

 Large health systems are the most consistent sponsors.
-NYC Health + Hospitals, Northwell Health, NewYork-Presbyterian, Mount Sinai Health System, and Montefiore Medical Center have all filed H-1B petitions for physician assistants in recent years.
+NYC Health + Hospitals, Northwell Health, NewYork-Presbyterian, Mount Sinai Health System, and Montefiore Medical Center have all filed H-1B visa petitions for physician assistants in recent years.
 Academic medical centers tend to be more experienced with the sponsorship process than smaller private practices, which may lack dedicated immigration support.

 Which visa types are most common for physician assistant roles in New York?